 But more often than not?

-Instead, we waste years pouring into men who were never going to choose us properly.
+Instead, we waste years investing in men who were never going to choose us properly.

 We get strung along and used until there’s nothing left to give—then labeled “needy,”“nagging,” or “too emotional” the moment we dare to ask for more.

 And sometimes?
-The worst part is… they do grow.
+The worst part is… they do change.

 Some men will take everything you gave them—your love, your support, your patience, your belief in who they could become—and use it to become a better man …